reasonml/reasonml.github.io/docs/object.md

 };

 let obj: tesla = {
+  val red = "Red";
-  pub color = "Red"
+  pub color = red;
 };

 Js.log(obj#color) /* "Red" */
 ```

-Here we have a simple object with only a color property.
-When we create the object we set the color property to be public and assign it the value `"Red"`.
-Because `color` is a public property we can access it using object notation and log it to the console.
+Here we have a simple object with the method `color` and the property `red`.
+This method takes no arguments and returns the private proptery `red`.
+Because the method `color` is a public method we can access it using object notation.
+Remember, objects only export methods and all properties are private.

 ## Advanced